ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/011000 Summary.md

    1. A one-year warranty is required on all work starting at Beneficial Occupancy.

 ## Products
- (NOT USED)

 1. MANUFACTURERS
-   1. Approved manufacturers will be identified in each section where required.
+   2. Approved manufacturers will be identified in each section where required.
-   1. Contractor may substitute other equal products upon Owner’s approval unless the project specifically states that no substitutions are allowed.
+   3. Contractor may substitute other equal products upon Owner’s approval unless the project specifically states that no substitutions are allowed.
-   1. MATERIALS
+2. MATERIALS
-   1. Any salvable items as indicated on the drawings shall be removed and stored as directed by the Owner
+   5. Any salvable items as indicated on the drawings shall be removed and stored as directed by the Owner

 ## Execution

  (NOT USED)